 - Pomegranate: a pale beige colour, enough for 1 skein only.

-- Dyers Greenweed: like weld, it produced no colour until I added 1 gram of calcium carbonate.
-A strong extract, producing 4 skeins ranging from bronze-green yellow to primrose yellow.
+- Weld: produced no colour until I added 1 gram of calcium carbonate.
+Strong enough to dye two skeins, dark neon yellow and pale yellow.

 Top of page